Extraordinary artistic and cultural heritage in the heart of Salento

 Lecce, called "la Signora del Barocco" (the baroque lady) for its architectural structure, is the perfect combination of nature and culture.
-It is located in the heart of the peninsula of Salento, close to the most beautiful beaches of southern Italy.
-Lecce's fame is constantly increasing thanks to its hospitality and its many accommodation facilities but also to its extraordinary artistic and cultural patrimony.
-Walking through its streets, the tourists will discover little and majestic architectural wonders (churches, palaces and citizens' little houses): Palazzo Carafa, town hall of Lecce; the palaces of Piazza Falconieri and the Provincial Museum, full of archeological findings.
-In the modern centre of Lecce it is possible to take pleasant walks during the late afternoon or evening among the numerous artistic beauties, elegant shops and excellent restaurants that serve typical and genuine local dishes with exquisite local wines.
+It is located in the heart of Salento, close to the most beautiful beaches of southern Italy.
+Lecce's fame is constantly increasing thanks to its hospitality and its high-quality accommodation facilities but also to its extraordinary artistic and cultural patrimony.
+In its historical center the tourists will discover little and majestic architectural wonders (churches, palaces and citizens' little houses): Palazzo Carafa, town hall of Lecce; the palaces of Piazza Falconieri and the Provincial Museum, full of archeological findings.
+In the modern area of Lecce it is possible to take pleasant walks during the late afternoon or evening among the numerous artistic beauties, elegant shops and excellent restaurants that serve typical and genuine local dishes with exquisite local wines.